exokitxr/exokit/README.md

 exokit https://example.com # run site in WebGL/VR/AR
 ```

 **Exokit** is a full HTML5 web browser, written as a node.js module.
 It lets you run a web site as a program.

-It can do everything a browser can do -- _except render HTML_.
+Exokit can do everything a browser can do -- _except render HTML_.

 ## What?
 Isn't that useless?